-- Allows you analyze certain parts of the site or multiple sites
+- Allows you to analyze certain parts of the site or multiple sites

-- Supports a centralised control dictionary so you don’t get false positives all the time
+- Supports a centralized control dictionary so you don’t get false positives all the time

 - Allows you globally ignore known brand terms and approved language that will not be in the default language dictionary

 - Allows you easily generate 1-click reports that pinpoint spelling issues across all pages.
 Reports that you can hand to copy editors.

 - Can run against the actual published content.

 - Works regardless of what CMS you use or even if you don’t have a CMS.

 - Most sites have serious issues.
 Our mini-survey of some major corporate brands surfaced a multitude of serious spelling issues.
 Issues that will damage brand trust and customer engagement.

 - CMSs typically have page-level spell check, but this does not work when auditing/monitoring large web estates.